 We’ll tuck into our buffet breakfast and say goodbye to our wonderful hosts at the lakeside lodge before we depart this morning to Kerosene Creek – a naturally hot river and the perfect place for a morning soak.
 Afterwards we’ll drive on to Taupo to see Australasia’s largest lake and the frothy Huka Falls before heading inland to Blue Duck Station for an immersive and off the grid experience.
 Blue Duck Station is a 7,200-acre high country farm and is the most sustainable high-country sheep and cattle station in New Zealand, the team have made it their mission to protect their native environment for its namesake, the rare blue duck.
 On arrival, we’ll settle in to learn a little about daily life at Blue Duck, the station’s interesting settlement history and their sustainability efforts before cooking some dinner and relaxing around the bonfire.

-Good news - we have a full free day to explore the station, a ruggedly charming destination that’s as far as we can get from the ocean by road.
-Options for entertainment today are horseback riding over rolling green hills or a 4WD eco tour through native bush to the ‘Top of the World’ where we can see the three peaks of Mount Ruapehu, Mount Tongariro and Mount Ngauruhoe.
-To explore on foot, hike to the Kaiwhakauka waterfall and try to spot a rare blue duck in the flesh.
-So much to do and a whole day in which to do it - today is about our love affair with this lush kiwi paradise, ah those holiday romances.
+Good news - You have a full free day to explore this ruggedly charming destination.
+You'll jump on a 4WD and travel through native bush to the ‘Top of the World’ where you can see the three peaks of Mount Ruapehu, Mount Tongariro and Mount Ngauruhoe.
+Later, if you’d like to explore on foot, you can hike to the Kaiwhakauka waterfall and see if you can spot a rare blue duck in the flesh or simply relax around the campfire and make smores.
+Whatever you decide, we have no doubt this will be the start of your love affair with this lush kiwi paradise.
+Those holiday romances, aye!

 This morning we’re up nice and early to head straight to Tongariro National Park where we’ll tick off one of the most popular hikes in New Zealand, the epic Tongariro Alpine Crossing.
 Considered one of the world’s top one-day walks, this 19 km hike takes us across a rocky plateau with dramatic volcanic peaks, craters, and turquoise lakes that we (and our Instagram feed) will remember for a lifetime.
 The Crossing is open to walk year-round (alpine gear and guide are required in winter), but it is subject to the weather conditions.
 If the weather prevents us from doing the Crossing, there are other awesome short walks in the area.
 Tonight, we’ll unwind after a big day at our accommodation, the Powderhorn Chateau.
 Styled like a log cabin, this boutique accommodation is so cosy and even has an indoor heated pool where we can rest our weary bones after our big walk - after all, we’re on holiday aren’t we?